 The impact on equity and profit or loss resulting from a change in interest rates is calculated monthly based on management's forecast of the most likely change in interest rates.
-In addition to the above, the impact of a static bank-specific favourable and unfavourable interest rate movement, of 50 and 200 basis points respectively, is calculated and monitored by the ALM forum.
+In addition to the above, the impact of a static bank-specific favourable and unfavourable interest rate movement of 50 and 200 basis points respectively is calculated and monitored by the ALM forum.
 Various approved prudential limits are in place and monitored by the ALM forum.
 The results are reported regularly to the ALCO and Board.

-At the reporting date, a 50 basis point change in prevailing interest rates was applied as a sensitivity analysis to determine the impact on earnings as a result of a change in interest rates.
-If interest rates increased/decreased by 50 basis points, and all other variables remained constant, the Group's net profit and equity at year-end would increase by R9,5 million or decrease by R15,3 million, respectively (2014: increase/decrease by R11,1 million/R16,3 million).
+At the reporting date, a 50 basis-point change in prevailing interest rates was applied as a sensitivity analysis to determine the impact on earnings as a result of a change in interest rates.
+If interest rates increased/decreased by 50 basis points, and all other variables remained constant, the Group's net profit and equity at year-end would increase by R10,4 million or decrease by R16,9 million respectively

+(2015: increase/decrease by R9,5 million/R15,3 million).
 This is mainly attributable to the Group's exposure to interest rates on its surplus capital and lending and borrowings in the banking book.

 The table below summarises the Group's exposure to interest rate risk.
 Assets and liabilities are included at carrying amounts, categorised by the earlier of contractual repricing or maturity dates, and also indicate their effective interest rates at year-end.
-The repricing profile indicates that the Group remains asset-sensitive as interest-earning assets reprice sooner than interest-paying liabilities, before and after derivative hedging activities.
+The repricing profile indicates that the Group remains asset-sensitive, although to a lesser extent than previously, as interest-earning assets reprice sooner than interest-paying liabilities, before and after derivative hedging activities.
 Thus, future net interest income remains vulnerable to a decrease in market interest rates.